-Well, in general I despise generalities, so let’s break this down a bit.
-To answer the question we need to first discover what an agile coaches are and equally important what they are not.
+Well, in general, I despise generalities, so let’s break this down a bit.
+To answer the question we need to first discover what agile coaches are and equally important what they are not.

 So my answer to the question...yes agile coaches can be great if you find one that has the right level of experience and use them in the right way, that is to help your organization develop new skills and be the best they can be.

-Wow, that was really heartwarming; ok folks that does it for this episode of Agile Acquisitions; if you are enjoying these videos, please leave a comment, give topics you would like to learn more about and of course don’t forget to subscribe.
+Wow, that was really heartwarming; ok folks that will do it for this episode of Agile Acquisitions; if you are enjoying these videos, please leave a comment, give topics you would like to learn more about, and of course don’t forget to subscribe.
 And with that, I say cheers and see you next week,